 You wouldn’t expect the SB to check a strong value hand like AQ here, but many live players would.

-This is important to be aware of, as we shouldn’t be looking to exploit these turn/river checking ranges in the same way that we would a flop checking range.
+This is important to be aware of, as you shouldn’t be looking to exploit these turn/river checking ranges in the same way that you would a flop checking range.
 Otherwise, you may find yourself getting snap-called by a surprisingly strong hand.

 Live poker players tend to under-bluff by a lot on the river, which can be countered by over-folding.
-This is even truer of raises on the river—the EV of calling in these spots is terrible in the majority of live games, even when the price is good.
+This is even truer of raises on the river—the EV of calling versus any river aggression is terrible in the majority of live games, even when the pot odds are good.

 Of course, this is not to say that you should just be folding your entire range on the river to a bet of any size.
 Make informed decisions based upon the tendencies you’ve observed for yourself and adjust your strategy to counter them.

 The trickiest part of using these tactics is learning to identify the leaks that go along with them.
-Once you’ve honed this skill, you can implement these exploitative adjustments — or even come up with your own — to absolutely crush your live poker opponents.
+Once you’ve honed your leak-finder, you can implement these exploitative adjustments, or maybe even come up with your own, to absolutely crush your live poker opponents.